Images of locally finite $\mathcal{E}$-derivations of bivariate polynomial algebras: Introduction

 Theorem~\ref{thewz} and~\ref{thmain} together confirm the LFED conjecture for polynomial algebras in two variables.

 Throughout this paper $K$ denotes a field of characteristic $0$, and $X$ denotes the $n$ variables $x_{1},x_2,\dots,x_{n}$.

 The rest of this paper is devoted to proving Theorem~\ref{thmain}.
 In Section 2, we classify the locally finite endomorphisms of $\mathbb{C}[x,y]$ into seven classes under conjugation.
-Then we are intended to prove Theorem~\ref{thmain} for the corresponding seven classes of $\mathcal{E}$-derivations.
-We first deal with the most complex case.
-We determine images of such $\mathcal{E} $-derivations in Section 3, and then we prove that these images are Mathieu subspaces in Section 4.
-In Section 5, we first reduce the LFED conjecture of $K[X]$ to that of $\mathbb{C}[X]$.
+The plan is to prove Theorem~\ref{thmain} by means of showing it for the corresponding seven classes of $\mathcal{E}$-derivations.
+In Section 3, we deal with the most complex case: the fourth class.
+In Section 4, we first reduce the LFED conjecture of $K[X]$ to that of $\mathbb{C}[X]$.
 Then we finish the proof of Theorem~\ref{thmain} by examining the seven classes of $\mathcal{E}$-derivations individually.